naufiero/abaco/samples/base/README.md

-## Base ##
+## Image: abacosamples/base-ubu ##

-This is the base image for the samples.
-Add your own Python script to this base to quickly create actors powered by agavepy.
+This is the base image for the rest of the samples and provides convenience utilities for writing (Python2) actor functions.
+Add your own Python script to this base to quickly create actors utilizing agavepy.